V-Sekai-fire/aria-character-core/decisions/172-arc-prize-2025-two-week-proof-of-concept-sprint.md

 ## The Two-Week Challenge Pitch

-**The ARC Prize 2025 offers $1,000,000 for solving abstract reasoning puzzles - one of AI's grand challenges where current best performance is stuck at 34% accuracy.**
+**The ARC Prize 2025 offers $1,000,000 for solving abstract reasoning puzzles - one of AI's grand challenges where current best non-human performance is stuck at 34% accuracy while human performance is at 100%.**

 **Here's the deal: Give me two weeks to prove this is worth pursuing.**